svishnus/vcs-troubles/README.md

 # Issues with traditional Version Control Systems (VCS)

-- Each branch in the repository represents a user change
+- Each branch in this repository represents a user change

 - When Alice tries pulling in Bob's changes for each of the cases, we observe merge conflicts in `alice-rename` and `alice-move`